Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Introduction

 This rapid convergence reflects a broader recognition: as agents move from research prototypes to production deployments, the industry needs standardized mechanisms for packaging, distributing, and governing procedural expertise.
 The parallel maturation of the Model Context Protocol (MCP)---an open standard for connecting agents to external data and tools, donated to the Linux Foundation's Agentic AI Foundation in December 2025~\cite{anthropic2025mcpaaif}---provides the complementary infrastructure layer.
 Together, skills and MCP define an emerging \textit{agentic stack} in which skills supply the ``what to do'' and MCP supplies the ``how to connect.''

-This survey is the first to provide a comprehensive, focused treatment of the agent skills paradigm.
+This survey is the first to provide a focused treatment of the agent skills paradigm.
 While excellent surveys exist on LLM agents broadly~\cite{luo2025llmagentsurvey,plaat2025agentic}, tool use~\cite{qu2025toollearning}, and GUI agents~\cite{zhang2024guisurvey,hu2025osagents}, none specifically examines the \textit{skill abstraction layer} that has emerged as a unifying architectural primitive.
 Our contributions are:

-\begin{enumerate}[leftmargin=*,topsep=4pt,itemsep=2pt] \item A systematic analysis of the Agent Skills architecture, including progressive disclosure, the SKILL.md specification, and its relationship to MCP (Section~\ref{sec:architecture}). \item A taxonomy of skill acquisition methods spanning reinforcement learning, autonomous exploration, compositional synthesis, and human-authored knowledge packaging (Section~\ref{sec:acquisition}). \item A critical assessment of the computer-use agent (CUA) stack as the primary deployment domain for skills, with quantitative benchmark analysis (Section~\ref{sec:deployment}). \item The first consolidated treatment of agent skill security, synthesizing three concurrent empirical studies, and an original \textbf{Skill Trust and Lifecycle Governance Framework} that maps acquisition provenance through verification gates to graduated deployment permissions (Section~\ref{sec:security}). \item An articulation of seven open challenges and a research agenda for the field (Section~\ref{sec:challenges}). \end{enumerate}
+\begin{enumerate}[leftmargin=*,topsep=4pt,itemsep=2pt] \item A systematic analysis of the Agent Skills architecture, including progressive disclosure, the SKILL.md specification, and its relationship to MCP (Section~\ref{sec:architecture}). \item A taxonomy of skill acquisition methods spanning reinforcement learning, autonomous exploration, compositional synthesis, and human-authored knowledge packaging (Section~\ref{sec:acquisition}). \item A critical assessment of deployment settings for skills, emphasizing the computer-use agent (CUA) stack while situating it within broader software-engineering, web, function-calling, and embodied-agent evaluation contexts (Section~\ref{sec:deployment}). \item The first consolidated treatment of agent skill security, synthesizing three concurrent empirical studies, and an original \textbf{Skill Trust and Lifecycle Governance Framework} that maps acquisition provenance through verification gates to graduated deployment permissions (Section~\ref{sec:security}). \item An articulation of seven open challenges and a research agenda for the field (Section~\ref{sec:challenges}). \end{enumerate}